jundalisay/spblist/content/en/bio/solutions/covid.md

 ---

-> *This post emphasizes workarounds like Chinese medicine, Ayurveda, Ivermectin, etc because it was written when vaccines were unavailable.
-Vaccination is the best workaround as it 'schools' the immune system on how to deal with viruses and since the policy of Medical and Social Superphysics is 'prevention is better and cheaper than cure'.
+{{< n n="This post emphasizes workarounds like Chinese medicine, Ayurveda, Ivermectin, etc because it was written when vaccines were unavailable.
+Vaccination is the best workaround as it 'schools' the immune system on how to deal with viruses and since the policy of Medical and Social Superphysics is 'prevention is better and cheaper than cure'." >}}